mustachedk/mustache-agillic-ios-sdk/README.md

 ```

 The ``screenName`` is the value that can be matched in the Condition Editor.
-The suggested name convention to use some hierarchical ``app://sublevel-1/sublevel-2/...``
+The suggested name convention to use some hierarchical:

+``app://sublevel-1/sublevel-2/...``

 *Examples of usage:*